Glyptosternon: Description

 Glyptosternon is distinguished by having the combination of an interrupted groove behind the lip (post-labial groove), the gill openings extending onto the underside (venter), homodont dentition with pointed teeth in both jaws, a crescent-shaped tooth patch in the upper jaw, and 10-12 branched pectoral rays.
 The head is depressed with a broadly rounded snout.
 The body is elongate and flattened ventrally to the pelvic fins.
 The eyes are minute, dorsally located, and under the skin (subcutaneous).
 The lips are thick, fleshy, and papillated.
 The teeth in both jaws are pointed and the tooth patches in the upper jaw are joined, forming a band produced posteriorly at sides (crescent-shaped).
 The paired fins are plaited to form an adhesive apparatus.

-and grow to between 24.0–25.5 cm.
+Glyptosternon maculatum and G. reticulatum grow to between 24.0–25.5 cm.

 Glyptosternon malaisei was known only from the type, which is from the Irrawaddy drainage in Burma.
 A recently published study reidentifies G. malaisei as a species of Glaridoglanis, on the basis of the spatulate, homodont dentition on both jaws and the premaxillary tooth patch not extending posterolaterally; and considers it to be a junior subjective synonym of Glaridoglanis andersonii.

 Ecology

-is found in mountain rapids. is found in rivers and streams under stones and rocks.
+Glyptosternon maculatum is found in mountain rapids.
+G. reticulatum is found in rivers and streams under stones and rocks.
 It feeds mainly on invertebrates, especially insect larvae.